syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/linux.md

 # Ubuntu

-The Syncfusion HTML to PDF converter is a .NET library that converts HTML or web pages to PDF.
-Using this library, convert an HTML to PDF in Linux.
+The Syncfusion HTML to PDF converter is a .NET library that converts HTML or web pages to PDF document in Linux.
 ## Pre-requisites

  * The following Linux dependencies should be installed where the conversion takes place.